“The Hurt Locker” Is Explosive Story

 I sometimes refer to action films as “bang-bang boom-boom movies,” a reference to the shoot-em-ups and explosions that have become so familiar to audiences.
 Well, here’s one that can certainly be described as “boom-boom.”

 “The Hurt Locker” is about a military bomb squad.
-It’s exploding this week at the Tropic Cinema.
+It’s exploding again this week at the Tropic Cinema, a return engagement after winning the Academy Award for Best Picture.

 In “The Hurt Locker,” three members of the Army’s elite Explosive Ordnance Disposal (EOD) squad are assigned to disarm roadside bombs near Baghdad.